rishubhpar/PreciseControl/README.md

 #### 2. Generation

-Edit the prompt file `./infer_images/example_prompt_1.txt`, where `sks` denotes the first identity. `image_name.jpg` should be present inside
+Edit the prompt file `./infer_images/example_prompt_1.txt`, where `sks` denotes the first identity.
-`./aug_images/comparision/edited/` or else manually you have to change the root dir in code.
 To get better identity increase lora scale parameter, but this might reduce text editability.

 <!-- Optionally, in `./02_start_test.sh`, you may modify the following var as you need:
 ```shell